The following list of questions are the questions we are asked on almost a daily basis – we hope the answers will be of use.

 The nesting female’s mate has disappeared/been killed – should anything be done?

 No. She is quite capable of rearing the cygnets alone.
 People often worry that nesting females will starve to death when they have lost their mates as they are scared to leave their nests in search of food – this is incorrect.
 All female swans feast before nesting as they know food will be harder to come by once they are on the nest – it is normal for them to lose weight during the nesting period.
-That said, if a nesting female has lost her mate then she will be grateful for any food thrown to her within reach of the nest.

 There’s a swan’s nest in a really vulnerable location – what can be done?